|Platforms:||PC, Mac, Linux, Xbox|

 |Game Modes:||Singleplayer / Multiplayer|

 Prey has all of the markings of a summer blockbuster.
-It’s loud, it’s bold, it’s in your face, and subtle it ain’t.
-It has a few twists here and there but mostly adheres to a singular formula: It’s a rigidly linear corridor shooter with a lousy narrative and mundane AI.
+It’s loud, it’s bold, it’s in your face.
+It has a few twists here and there but mostly adheres to a singular formula: be a rigidly linear corridor shooter with a lousy narrative and mundane AI.
 You control Tommy, an Indian dude living life on a reservation somewhere, which he really wants to leave with his girlfriend Jen.
 He also dismisses his grandfather for holding onto those Native American beliefs, one of which is apparently a love of fire water, since Pops sidles up to the bar and pounds a cold one after your opening conversation.

 After a short intro scene where Tommy gets to beat up some rowdy patrons, aliens show up looking for some grub and abduct Tommy, his grandfather, and his girlfriend.
 This scenario is supposed to be Tommy’s chance to gain redemption and to attempt to connect with his Native American voodoo heritage and save his people.
 All it really shows is his narcissism.
 Throughout the game, he only cares about his own needs.
 He wants to find his girlfriend and he wants vengeance (in that order).
 He has little concern for anyone else in this alien world, even though they’re clearly suffering.